 The reasons for taking time off are quite limited.
 It is only allowed to enable you to take action which is necessary for the following:

 To provide assistance on an occasion when a dependant falls ill, gives birth, is injured or assaulted.
 This covers both physical and mental ill health and injury.

 This means allowing you to attend the situation to help your loved one at the time it happens.

-The wording is important and limits the right to time off, other than dealing with the immediate situation, to arranging care and, generally, not providing it yourself.
+The wording is important and limits the right to time off for dependants, other than dealing with the immediate situation, to arranging care and, generally, not providing it yourself.

 For instance, you get a call from school to say your child has chicken pox.
 They will need to be collected from school and will only be able to go back when they are no longer infectious, usually after about a week.